rakhimov/cppdep/README.rst

 External links
 **************

-..
-TODO: Remove the mention of commercial tools.
-This is a GPL project, after all.
+1) Dependency-analysis is a part of static-code-analysis.

-1) dependency-analysis is a part of static-code-analysis.
-There are several commercial products which are able to do dependency-analysis on http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis.
+   A list of static-analysis tools can be found on http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis.

 2) Here is a discussion on C++ project dependency analysis: http://stackoverflow.com/questions/1137480/visual-c-project-dependency-analysis.